The Rentals

-The Rentals are an American rock band fronted by vocalist Matt Sharp.
+The Rentals is an American rock band fronted by vocalist Matt Sharp.
 Sharp has been the only consistent member since the group's inception.
-The band's best selling single is "Friends of P" (1995).
+The band's best selling single is "Friends of P." (1995).
 The Rentals released two albums, Return of the Rentals (1995) and Seven More Minutes (1999) on Maverick Records before quietly splitting in 1999 following a world tour.
 The group reformed in 2005 and have since released several EPs and two more full-length albums, Lost in Alphaville and Q36.
 Lost in Alphaville released August 26, 2014, on Polyvinyl Records.
 Q36 was released June 26, 2020.
 Numerous musicians have appeared with the group on recordings and in live shows.
 The group's most recent iteration consists of Sharp, Nick Zinner, and Ronnie Vannucci Jr.

 History

 Matt Sharp founded the Rentals in early 1994.
-They released their debut album Return of the Rentals the following year, which featured the radio hit "Friends of P".
+They released their debut album Return of the Rentals the following year, which featured the radio hit "Friends of P.".
 The accompanying music video was shot with antiquated equipment, on black and white film stock, with a total budget of less than $1,000.
 Upon its release, the video was added to MTV's playlist in early November 1995.

 Band members on Return of the Rentals included Patrick Wilson (also of Weezer) on drums, Rod Cervera (guitar), Tom Grimley (keyboards), Petra Haden (violin, vocals), and Cherielynn Westrich (vocals, Moog).
 Petra's triplet sister Rachel Haden appears as an additional vocalist.
 After Sharp left Weezer, Wilson's studio replacement on the drums was Kevin March, and Mike Fletcher was the band's most frequent touring drummer.
 Maya Rudolph, of Saturday Night Live fame, also handled keyboard and backing vocals for the group's first tours in support of its debut album.
 The group headlined its own club shows, and also hit larger venues, as the opening act for such well-established acts as Alanis Morissette, Garbage, Blur, and the Red Hot Chili Peppers.